The Palace (2023 film): Development

 In April 2021, it was announced that Roman Polanski would direct The Palace, a black comedy about guests at the Gstaad Palace on New Year's Eve 1999.
 Polanski co-wrote the screenplay with fellow Polish director Jerzy Skolimowski, who also co-wrote Polanski's first feature, Knife in the Water (1962).
-Luca Barbareschi produced the film, under Eliseo Entertainment, alongside RAI Cinema, CAB Productions, and Lucky Bob.
+Luca Barbareschi produced the film, under Eliseo Entertainment, alongside Rai Cinema, CAB Productions, and Lucky Bob.

-In April 2022, Mickey Rourke, Joaquim de Almeida, John Cleese, Oliver Masucci, Fanny Ardant, Fortunato Cerlino, and Alexander Petrov were cast to star in the film, while Alexandre Desplat and Paweł Edelman served as composer and cinematographer, respectively.
+In April 2022, Mickey Rourke, Joaquim de Almeida, John Cleese, Oliver Masucci, Fanny Ardant, Fortunato Cerlino, and Alexander Petrov were cast in the film, while Alexandre Desplat and Paweł Edelman served as composer and cinematographer, respectively.
 Wild Bunch sold the film for distribution in Germany and Spain during the 2022 Cannes Film Festival.

 Barbareschi said he struggled to find financiers in France, where Polanski is based and most of his previous films were produced.
 Hervé de Luze and Carlo Poggioli served as editor and costume designer, respectively.
 Ewa Piaskowska served as an additional screenwriter, while Viktor Dobronravov, Olga Kent, Naike Anna Silipo, Matthew T. Reynolds, Teco Celio, Marina Strakhova, and Danylo Kotov were added to the cast.

 Filming

 Principal photography commenced in February 2022 at the Gstaad Palace in Gstaad, Switzerland, and wrapped in June.
 Filming was originally set to begin in late 2021.
-By October 19, 2022, the film was in the final editing stages.
+By 19 October 2022, the film was in the final editing stages.

 Release

-The Palace is set to be theatrically released in Italy on April 6, 2023, by 01 Distribution.
-The film is also set to be theatrically released in Russia in early 2023.
-The film was originally set to be theatrically released in Europe in November 2022, and in Italy on January 12, 2023.
+The Palace had its world premiere at the 80th Venice International Film Festival, out of competition, on 2 September 2023, where it received a three-minute ovation.
+It was later released theatrically in Italy on 28 September 2023 by 01 Distribution.

+The film also played at the Zurich Film Festival on 3 October 2023 and the CineLibri Film Festival on 20 October 2023 followed by a release in Poland on 3 November 2023 by Next Film, then Russia on 23 November 2023 by Pro:View, after the latter was previously set for release in early 2023.
+It also played in Hungary and Lithuania on 14 and 22 December 2023 respectively, with Bulgaria following in 12 January 2024.
+In France, the film received a limited distribution on 15 May 2024 by Swashbuckler Films.

+The film was originally set to be released theatrically in Europe in November 2022 and in Italy on 12 January and 6 April 2023.
+The film was unable to find distribution in the United States or the United Kingdom.
+Producer Luca Barbareschi stated that this was similar to Polanski's previous film, An Officer and a Spy, which was never released in the US, the UK, Australia or New Zealand.

+Reception

+Box office

+As of 9 February 2025, The Palace grossed $972,161 in Italy, Portugal, Spain, France, Germany, Poland, Hungary, Lithuania, Russia and Bulgaria.